PedroLucasOM/SpringBatchLearning/README.md

 In the base directory of the project, navigate to **/files/output**.
 There will are all generate files from jobs.

+OBS.: You can view the output filename in each implemented job description above.

 These are the jobs that build a file with your results:

 - [FixedLengthJob](https://github.com/PedroLucasOM/SpringBatchLearning#fixedlengthjob)